mozilla/Fx_Usage_Report/README.md

 	$ python usage_report/usage_report.py --date [some date, i.e. 20180201] --no-output

-which will aggregate usage statics from the last 7 days by default.
+which will aggregate usage statistics from the last 7 days by default.
 It is recommended when testing to specifiy the `--lag-days` flag to `1` for quicker iterations, i.e

 	$ python usage_report/usage_report.py --date 20180201 --lag-days 1 --no-output